HELLO, I'M ERIKA LILJEFELT

 a little about me:

-In a nutshell, I'm a professional dog walker with a background in dog training and a passion for high-energy, leash-reactive, and aggressive dogs - and for making the lives of the humans who love them a little easier.
+In a nutshell, I'm a professional dog walker with a passion for high-energy, leash-reactive, and aggressive dogs - and for making the lives of the humans who love them a little easier.
 Meet my own reactive dogs below.

 I also walk my own dogs every day and one of my greatest pleasures is hiking with my dogs.